Keyring service consumers require that a keyring component or plugin be installed:

 plugin_dir at server startup.

-The keyring plugin must be loaded early during the server
+A keyring component or plugin must be loaded early during the

-startup sequence so that components can access it as necessary
+server startup sequence so that other components can access it

 InnoDB storage engine uses the keyring for

-tablespace encryption, so the keyring plugin must be loaded and
+tablespace encryption, so a keyring component or plugin must be

 Installation for each keyring plugin is similar.
 The following